brianstokesUT/Hybrid-Jay/Bioinformatics/README.md

 ## Hybrid Data Prep
 We wanted to ensure homologous regions of each  genome were being compared during BLAST+ analysis so we first ensured the hybrid and candidate parental species sequence data were aligned to the same reference genome.

 After merging and trimming the two raw hybrid fastq files, we aligned these to a Steller's Jay (*Cyanocitta stelleri*) refernece genome.
-We then created a representative genotype for both the hybrid mitochondrial and autosomal genomes by calling variants and then creating a individual-level masked consensus sequence where "*N*" is placed at every reference basepair with insufficient high-confidence coverage of hybrid reads.
+We then created a representative genotype for both the hybrid mitochondrial and autosomal genomes by calling variants and then creating a individual-level masked consensus sequence where "*N*" is placed at basepair with insufficient high-confidence coverage of hybrid reads.
+This process results in a consensus fasta file where both REF and ALT (variants) are represented are presenent, while basepairs with low coverage are masked.